StamusNetworks/suricata-4-analysts/source/smb-threat-hunting.rst

       "call_id": 2
     }

-We can also count on Suricata to give us any specific data on top of SMB , like  DCERPC and specific Microsoft protocol UUID - ``uuid``.
+We can also count on Suricata to give us any specific data on top of SMB , like DCERPC and specific Microsoft protocol UUID (``uuid`` key).

 SMB and detection
 ==================